Best Cheap Red Wine

 Red Blends.Wines that don't feature one particular grape variety have more flexibility to use the best of the current year's crop, which translates into extra savings for consumers.
 While differences may be noticeable from vintage to vintage, the house style should remain consistent.

-In the Hedges CMS, "CMS" denotes the blend of cabernet, merlot, and syrah that make up this full-bodied, easy-drinking red wine.
-The texture is soft, with flavors of blackberries and pepper spice, making an excellent pairing with grilled meats and cheese plates.
+The Hedges CMS Red we recommend is a perennial favorite with its blend of cabernet, merlot, and syrah, and it exhibits surprising complexity for such an inexpensive wine.
 Another top value wine is Big House Red ($10), a full-bodied blend from California that gets its name from a nearby a prison yard and features bold, juicy flavors of red and black berries, a touch of smoky leather, and ripe, luscious plums.

 Bordeaux.Wines from Bordeaux, France, are iconic and highly sought after.
 Although some of the world's most expensive wine comes from this region, great expressions of the terroir can be enjoyed for less than $10 a bottle.
 The Château Haut Bel-Air Vieilles Vignes ($9.50) is an exemplar of inexpensive Bordeaux.
 It delivers smooth flavors of plum, blackberries, and currants with hints of soft spice.
 Drink this all-purpose red on its own or serve with anything meaty, from burgers to filet mignon.